 If you'd like to combine breastfeeding and formula feeding, it’s recommended that you introduce your little one to formula gradually.
-Not only does this give your body time to reduce the amount of milk it makes, but it also allows your little one's digestive system plenty of time to adjust.
+Not only does this give time for your body to reduce the volume of breast milk it produces, but it also allows your little one's digestive system plenty of time to adjust.

 If you're introducing formula feeds because you're going back to work, it can help to start combination feeding a few weeks in advance.
 Establishing a good combination feeding schedule can help you get into the swing of your new routine.